 The Board encourages all members of the Board of Directors to attend our annual shareholder meeting.
 Failure to attend annual meetings without good reason is a factor considered in determining whether to renominate a current board member.
-We held our annual meeting for our shareholders on June 1, 2006, last year.
+All Board members attended our annual shareholders meeting for 2007 held on June 15, 2007.